Humeyra Biricik

 Start year: 2022

-Before Oxford, she obtained an MPhil Degree from the University of Cambridge in Economic and Political Sociology.
+Before Oxford, Humeyra obtained an MPhil Degree from the University of Cambridge in Economic and Political Sociology.
 Her MPhil dissertation titled “Resurrecting God: Analyzing Wartime Desecularization in France, the Soviet Union, and Turkey” was awarded the Cambridge Department of Sociology Polity Prize, as well as the Wolfson College Jennings Prize for the best dissertation and the best overall mark.
-She also holds a BA from Georgetown University in Government, Economics, and Sociology with a concentration in Comparative Politics.
-Her BA Honours thesis titled “Varieties of Laïcité and State Secularisms,” which she defended with a distinction, was awarded a department prize.
+She earned her BA in Government, Economics, and Sociology with a focus on Comparative Politics from Georgetown University and successfully defended her honors dissertation, receiving a distinction and a department prize.